archana-punia/minikube/README.md

 Webapp deployment using minikube on Amazon EC2

 Requirements:
-1. Server with minimum 4GB RAM and 25G HD.
-Below environment was set up on Amazon EC2-CentOS
+1. Below environment was set up on Amazon EC2-CentOS free-tier
 2. Using Minikube, this code will run a web application to find anagrams of a single word

 Installation steps: